Princeton45/evpn-vxlan-gitops/README.md

     ST4 -->|any fail| RED["Pipeline red<br/>fabric-health gate"]
 ```

-A **self-hosted runner** is used because GitHub's cloud runners cannot reach a fabric inside a private lab.
+A self-hosted runner is used because GitHub's cloud runners cannot reach a fabric inside a private lab.
 The runner polls GitHub outbound (no inbound exposure) and, when a job arrives, runs locally — reaching NetBox on `localhost` and the switches over the management network.
-The repository is **private**, because a self-hosted runner attached to a public repo is a security risk (a forked PR could execute code on a machine inside the network).
+The repository is private, because a self-hosted runner attached to a public repo is a security risk (a forked PR could execute code on a machine inside the network).

 | Stage | What it does | Why it matters |
 |---|---|---|